Fifa World Cup 2022: These are today’s games and kick-off times in Qatar

-Qatar World Cup 2022 schedule: What games are on today and kick-off times, including Tunisia v France
+Qatar World Cup 2022 schedule: What games are on today and kick-off times, including Brazil v South Korea

-The World Cup in Qatar continues this afternoon- here is who is playing
+Half of the places in the quarter finals of this years World Cup are still up for grabs

 Advertisement

-As we have now reached the last round of group games, matches in each group will now kick off at the same time.
-Group D will conclude at 3pm UK time and Group C will finish when the games kick off at 7pm.
+For the third straight day, there will be two matches today.
+The first will kick off at 3pm UK time, and the second at 7pm.
+The winners of these two matches will face each other in the quarter finals this weekend.

 The matches will be shown live on free to air TV today.
-Here is how you can watch it and what time it will get underway.
+Here is how you can watch them and what time they will get underway.

 Most Popular